ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 4. `DELETE` and `MOVE` after `onCreate` returns an error, and after it panics.
 5. Only one of `afterProcess` and `afterError` runs when both are set.
 6. A destination file that already exists causes the move to fail and leaves the source in place.
-7. A directory create event runs the remote function but skips the action.
+7. A create event for a directory or for a symbolic link runs the remote function but skips the action.
 8. The action is skipped without error when the remote function has already moved the file.
 9. `onDelete` is invoked for the delete event caused by an action, both in the service that configured the action and in a second service on the same listener that carries no annotation.
 10. Attach fails for an empty `moveTo`, for `moveTo` equal to the watched directory, for `moveTo` inside a recursively watched directory, and for a second service configuring an action for the same remote function on the same listener.
 Attach succeeds for a subdirectory of a non-recursive watched directory.